sublee/subl.ee/resume.md

     {: .note }

 :   Led 25 MLOps software engineers focusing on data pipelining, model
-    training, model serving, GPU resource management, and inference optimization for [HyperCLOVA][], an LLM specialized in Korea.
+    training platform, model serving platform, GPU resource management, and inference optimization for [HyperCLOVA][], an LLM specialized in Korea.

     Designed and developed NSML, an ML research platform on HPC infrastructures focused on large-scale AI models.